-- A2.33 We have been considering how this requirement and guidance would work in a situation in which a reporting entity both manages (as an agent for others) an investment fund that has say a 49% interest in an entity (the second entity) and also has a direct interest of 2% in that second entity.
+- A2.39 We have been considering how this requirement and guidance would work in a situation in which a reporting entity both manages (as an agent for others) an investment fund that has say a 49% interest in an entity (the second entity) and also has a direct interest of 2% in that second entity.
 Under paragraph B11, the reporting entity would be required to proceed as if it had a 51% interest in the second entity unless it could demonstrate that, in using its powers as agent for the investors in the fund, it is obliged to act in the best interest of those investors or has implemented policies and procedures that ensure the independence of decision making.
-However, as it has a small direct investment in the fund, we do not think it will ever be able to demonstrate that (because it will gain economically from the way in which the fund's activities are directed). - A2.34 Thus, the reporting entity would be required to consolidate the second entity.
+However, as it has a small direct investment in the fund, we do not think it will ever be able to demonstrate that (because it will gain economically from the way in which the fund's activities are directed). - A2.40 Thus, the reporting entity would be required to consolidate the second entity.
 Although we realise that many situations will not be as clear cut as our example we think our example illustrates a situation in which the second entity should not be consolidated but will be required to do so by the ED (because of the rebuttable presumption).
 Consequentially we do not think the rebuttable presumption works.
-We suggest it is removed from the standard. - A2.35 Consider now the position of a reporting entity that manages a mutual fund and also has a small investment of its own in that fund.
+We suggest it is removed from the standard. - A2.41 Consider now the position of a reporting entity that manages a mutual fund and also has a small investment of its own in that fund.
 As the fund manager it has the power to direct the activities of the mutual fund although, as it is managing the fund on behalf of those investing in the fund, it is required to use that power to direct the activities so as to generate returns for those investors.
 However, the reporting entity is one of those investors, and the variability of those returns will be identical to the variability that the other investors in the funds will get.

 (The reporting entity will also receive a fund management fee which will often vary depending on the value of the fund, and may even be performance-related.)
-Bearing all this in mind, would the ED require the reporting entity to consolidate the fund it manages?
-We think it might, but we also think that the reporting entity should not consolidate the fund.
-Our view would be different were the reporting entity's investment in the fund sufficiently large that, when the investors are required to act collectively as a body, the reporting entity exerts a dominant influence over that body.
+EFRAG believes that in some circumstances consolidation would be appropriate whilst in others consolidation may not be appropriate - that is we consider consolidation depends on the facts and circumstances.